leapt/core-bundle/docs/file_uploads.md

 * either specify the `path` or `pathCallback` option to store files locally
 * or specify the `flysystemConfig` option, so you can store files anywhere using [Flysystem](https://flysystem.thephpleague.com/docs/).

+When a file is uploaded, a `Leapt\CoreBundle\Event\UploadedFileEvent` event is dispatched so you can do whatever you want with the uploaded file.

 !!! note

     To retrieve configured Flysystem storages, the bundle checks for any storage configured using [league/flysystem-bundle](https://github.com/thephpleague/flysystem-bundle).